A simplified proof of the relation between scaling exponents in first-passage percolation: Extensions

 \end{definition}

-The directional approach mentioned above together with the definition of the curvature exponent allows us to generalize the relation \eqref{KPZ} to one that includes all three of these exponents.
-Assume that Question \ref{question1} is answered affirmatively and that $\chi^u := \chi_a^u = \chi_b^u ~(\geq 0)$.
-Then it would follow directly from the proof of Theorem \ref{theorem1} that \eqref{KPZu} generalizes to
+The directional approach mentioned above together with the definition of the curvature exponent allows us to generalize relation (\ref{KPZ}) to one that includes all three of these exponents.
+Assume that Question~\ref{question1} is answered affirmatively and that $\chi^u:= \chi _a^u = \chi_b^u$ $(\geq0)$.
+Then it would follow directly from the proof of Theorem~\ref{theorem1} that (\ref{KPZu}) generalizes to

-Moreover, if $\xi^u:=\xi_a^{u} = \xi_b^{u}$ then one would have
+Moreover, if $\xi^u:=\xi_a^{u} = \xi_b^{u}$, then one would have

-\begin{remark} Note that when $\kappa^u = 2$ and the exponents are global, \eqref{ADrelation2} is the same as \eqref{KPZ}.
-This is believed to be true in the case where the weights $\tau$ have a continuous distribution with finite exponential moments.
-It would be of interest to find examples, maybe of other growth models, where \eqref{ADrelation} holds for $\kappa^u \neq 2$. \end{remark}
+\begin{remark} Note that when $\kappa^u = 2$ and the exponents are global, (\ref{ADrelation2}) is the same as (\ref{KPZ}).
+This is believed to be true in the case where the weights $\tau$ have a~continuous distribution with finite exponential moments.
+It would be of interest to find examples, maybe of other growth models, where (\ref{ADrelation}) holds for $\kappa^u \neq2$. \end{remark}

-\begin{remark} It is unclear if Chatterjee's exponents exist and, if so, what are the implications.
-For example, existence immediately implies that $\kappa^u \leq 2$ in all directions where $\kappa^u$ is defined.
+\begin{remark} It is unclear if Chatterjee's exponents exist and, if so, what the implications would be.
+For example, existence immediately implies that $\kappa^u \leq2$ in all directions where $\kappa^u$ is defined.
 In particular the limit shape can not contain flat pieces as in \cite{DurrettLiggett}.
-However if the statement in Question \ref{question1} holds and if one uses directional exponents (provided they exist) then it is possible to show that the upper bound in \eqref{eq: curvatureassumption} holds for all $\kappa$ (this is true, for example, if there is a flat edge in direction $u$) if and only if $\xi_a^u=1$. \end{remark}
+However, if the statement in Question~\ref{question1} holds and if one uses directional exponents (provided they exist), then it would be possible to show that the upper bound in (\ref{eqcurvatureassumption}) holds for all $\kappa$ (this is true, for example, if there is a flat edge in direction $u$) if and only if $\xi_a^u=1$. \end{remark}